 Dr Edward Grant, commonly known as Ted, was born near Outram, West Taieri in 1900.
 He attended Otago Boys High School and then the medical school at the University of Otago.
 He completed his training and degrees in London in 1926.
 He returned to New Zealand in 1930 and after working on the West Coast for six years, was appointed medical superintendent at Te Puia Springs Hospital with medical responsibilities between Tolaga and Tokomaru Bays up to the East Cape.
 For eight of the next 12 years, he was continuously on-call for the region.
 He resigned in 1948 and then spent six years in general practice in Rotorua and many more years as a GP in Devonport.
 Next, Dr Grant moved to Kerikeri to ‘slow down’ but soon returned to Point Chevalier, Auckland until he retired.
 He died in 1980.

-- be resident of or have resided for a substantial period in, or have strong affiliations with the North Island East Coast area (defined geographically to include the general districts of Whakatane, Opotiki, Gisborne, Wairoa and Kawerau)
+- who are resident in, have resided for a substantial period in, or have strong affiliations with the North Island East Coast area (defined geographically to include the Whakatane area to Wairoa), or the West Coast of the South Island and;

 - be admitted into the second year of the MB ChB programme

 Preference will be give to applicants who are Māori.